junxit/us-congress-bills-115/bill.md

   - **(1)** accepted under section 204(c)(4)(F) of that Act (33 U.S.C.
 1123(c)(4)(F)); or
   - **(2)** appropriated pursuant to the authorization of appropriations under section 212 of that Act (33 U.S.C.
 1131).

 ## § 5.
-Repeal of requirement for report on coordination of oceans and coastal research activities

-Section 9 of the National Sea Grant College Program Act Amendments of 2002 (33 U.S.C.
-857–20) is repealed.

-## § 6.
 Reduction in frequency required for National Sea Grant Advisory Board report

 Section 209(b)(2) (33 U.S.C.
 1128(b)(2)) is amended—

-- **(1)** in the heading, by striking “Biennial” and inserting “Periodic”; and
+- **(1)** in the heading, by striking “Biennial” and inserting “Periodic”;
-- **(2)** in the first sentence, by striking “The Board shall report to the Congress every two years” and inserting “Not less frequently than once every 3 years, the Board shall submit to Congress a report”.
+- **(2)** by striking the first sentence and inserting the following: “The Board shall report to Congress at least once every four years on the state of the national sea grant college program and shall notify Congress of any significant changes to the state of the program not later than two years after the submission of such a report.”; and
+- **(3)** in the second sentence, by adding before the end period the following: “and provide a summary of research conducted under the program”.

-## § 7.
+## § 6.
 Modification of elements of National Sea Grant College Program

 Section 204(b) (33 U.S.C.
 1123(b)) is amended, in the matter preceding paragraph (1), by inserting “for research, education, extension, training, technology transfer, and public service” after “financial assistance”.

+## § 7.
+Designation of new national sea grant colleges and sea grant institutes

+Section 207(b) (33 U.S.C.
+1126(b)) is amended—

+- **(1)** in the subsection heading, by striking “existing designees” and inserting “Additional designations”; and
+- **(2)** by striking “Any institution” and inserting the following:
+  > - **(1)** *Notification to Congress of designations*
+  >   - **(A)** *In general* Not less than 30 days before designating an institution, or an association or alliance of two or more such institutions, as a sea grant college or sea grant institute under subsection (a), the Secretary shall notify Congress in writing of the proposed designation.
+The notification shall include an evaluation and justification for the designation.
+  >   - **(B)** *Effect of joint resolution of disapproval* The Secretary may not designate an institution, or an association or alliance of two or more such institutions, as a sea grant college or sea grant institute under subsection (a) if, before the end of the 30-day period described in subparagraph (A), a joint resolution disapproving the designation is enacted.
+  > - **(2)** *Existing designees* Any institution

 ## § 8.
 Direct hire authority; Dean John A. Knauss Marine Policy Fellowship